 The surprise element in this pitch makes it come off as an attractive solution to what is a common problem.
 Following your passion may not earn you money and writing for money may kill your creativity.
-This is a problem that many writers hunt the solution for.
+This is a problem that many writers hunt the solution.

-An example about an existing client can give great credibility to your story.
+An example of an existing client can give great credibility to your story.
 This is why this elevator pitch is sure to grab you some positive attention.